aang81a/my-it-support-portfolio/ABOUT-ME.md

 ## 🔌 Let's Connect

-I am looking for an entry-level opportunity in a Swiss-based IT support team where I can grow, contribute, and continue building practical support experience.
+I am looking for an entry-level opportunity in a Zurich-based IT support team where I can grow, contribute, and continue building practical support experience.

 ### 🌍 Languages & Location

-- Languages: German B2, English B2
+- Languages:
+- **German (B2)**
+- **English (B2)**
+    Fluent professional communication to support local users, in technical environments, global ticketing systems, and resources.

 - Based in: Zürich, Switzerland